 Strength TMJ Exercises

-These help you build up your jaw and skull muscles and are important for increasing jaw strength so that it can respond to internal and external forces correctly.
+These help you build up your jaw and skull muscles, and are important for increasing jaw strength, so that it can respond to internal and external forces correctly.

-- Jaw Exercise 1.
+- TMJ Exercise 1.
 Put your thumb beneath your chin, with the rest of your fist pointing forward, and push upwards.
 Then, open your jaw against the pressure made by your hand.
 Do three sets of five repetitions each.

-- Jaw Exercise 4.
+- TMJ Exercise 4.
 This exercise is good at relieving extra pressure in your jaw joints.
 Push your jaw forward until your bottom teeth are slightly in front of your upper teeth.
 Repeat ten times.

 Stretching TMJ Exercises